qalby-tech/livellm-proxy-chart/README.md

 # Qalby Proxy Helm Chart

+A Helm chart for deploying Qalby Proxy - a FastAPI application with audio and agent capabilities.

+## Overview

-This Helm chart deploys the Qalby Proxy application, a FastAPI-based service with audio and agent capabilities.
+This Helm chart deploys the Qalby Proxy application on a Kubernetes cluster.
+The application provides audio processing and AI agent capabilities through a FastAPI-based service.

+## Features

+- **Automatic Configuration**: Host and port are automatically configured based on the service port
+- **Environment Variables**: Support for Logfire and OpenTelemetry configuration
+- **Health Checks**: Built-in liveness and readiness probes
+- **Scalability**: Optional horizontal pod autoscaling
+- **Security**: Configurable security contexts and service accounts
+- **Ingress Support**: Optional ingress configuration for external access

 ## Prerequisites